lino-framework/book/docs/dev/overview.rst

 Components of the Lino framework
 ================================

 General framework repositories
 ==============================

-- The core of the framework is in a package called :mod:`lino` which includes the standard plugin library (:mod:`lino.modlib`) for adding basic features like system users, a notification framework, comments, printing, ...
+- The core of the framework is in a package called :mod:`lino` which includes the :doc:`/specs/modlib`.

-- :mod:`lino_xl` is an "extended" :term:`plugin library` used by many Lino applications.
-See :doc:`xl`.
+- The :mod:`lino_xl` package contains the :doc:`xl`.

+- The :mod:`getlino` package contains the Lino installer.
+See :ref:`getlino`.

 - The :mod:`lino_book` package contains the source code of what you are reading right now, a collection of demo projects and examples (:mod:`lino_book.projects`), and the big test suite for the whole Lino framework.
-The book package is not published on PyPI because that would make no sense.
-You use it by cloning the repository from GitHub (which is done automatically by :ref:`getlino`).

 Lino applications
 =================

+Here is a directory of all known :term:`Lino applications <Lino application>`.

-Some Lino applications have the privilege of being documented within the :ref:`Lino Book <book>`.
+Some Lino applications have the privilege of having their technical documentation in the :ref:`Lino Book <book>`.

 - :mod:`lino_noi` (:ref:`noi`) : the application we use for
   managing our collaboration.
 It's about tickets, projects and working time.